AustinMoninger/mac-dev-setup/README.md

 OS X comes with [Python](https://www.python.org/) already installed but using Homebrew makes it easier to keep your installation up to date.

-This will install Python 2.7 and any required dependencies:
+This will install Python 3.x and any required dependencies:

-    $ brew install python
+    $ brew install python3

-Pip is the package manager for Python and Distribute is its dependency.
-Upgrade them both:

-    $ pip install --upgrade distribute
-    $ pip install --upgrade pip

-Executable scripts from Python packages you install will be put in `/usr/local/share/python`, so let's add it to `$PATH`.
-Create `.path`in `~`, `.bash_profile` is already set to call this.

-    $ cd ~
-    $ vi .path

-Add these lines:

-    PATH=/usr/local/share/python:$PATH
-    export PATH

 #### Pip

 Helpful Pip commands: